Try again with grade replacement

 - You’re an undergraduate student

-If you choose to take a course a second time, you must notify your school recorder that you want to have your first grade replaced.
+If you choose to take a course a second time, you must notify your school that you want to have your first grade replaced prior to graduation.
 Replacement doesn’t happen automatically.

 Contact your academic advisor to review your best grading options in regard to your academic success.